playwithrobots/playwithrobots.github.io/_posts/2012-05-23-avr-fuse-bits.markdown

 Firstly we will understand what this is and then how to change it!

-**NOTE: -** In fuse bits 0 means programmed and 1 means not programmed.
+**NOTE:** In fuse bits 0 means programmed and 1 means not programmed.

 <table style="height: 75px; ; width: 700px;" border="0" cellpadding="10">
 <tbody>